 Consider a drawing that contains five objects: an area, a line and three points.

 The objects in the drawing are defined by the coordinate numbers that are used to draw them in a "connect the dots" fashion.
 The coordinate numbers for each object are stored within the geom field in the record that stores data for that object.
 The area, for example, is nothing more than a list of five coordinates within the geom that defines the area.

-We can see the coordinates of any object in a drawing by Alt-clicking the object to pick it for the Record pane of the Contents pane, and then clicking the Coordinates tab to display the list of coordinates that make up that object.
+We can see the coordinates of any object in a drawing by Alt-clicking the object to pick it for the Info pane, and then clicking the Coordinates tab to display the list of coordinates that make up that object.
 A shortcut way of switching to the Coordinates tab is to Alt-click an object to pick it, and to then click on any handle or segment in the picked object.